LettuceTranslate/lettucetranslate.github.io/README.md

 ## Image credits

-All images used are licences under the Creative Commons Zero (CC0) licence
+All images used are licenced under the Creative Commons Zero (CC0) licence.

 | Image | Source |
 |-------|--------|